iAbhishek91/optimus-automation/README.md

 Engineers who want to perform browser based Ui testing, API testing etc... can use this module to learn and save time.

-Refer [features section](https://github.com/iAbhishek91/optimus-automation#features) for details list of features provided.
+Refer [features section](https://github.com/iAbhishek91/optimus-automation#features) for  list of features provided.

 ### Before you start